tacman/mailtrap/sfcasts/global-from-email-events.md

 these details to your support team.
 In their email clients, it'd be nice if, when they hit reply, it goes to the email from the form - not your "global from".

 You might think that you should set the `from` address to the user's email.
-We'll see But that won't work as we're not authorized to send emails on behalf of that user.
-More on email security in a minute.
+But that won't work, as we're not authorized to send emails on behalf of that user.
+More on email security soon.

 Fortunately, there's a special email header called `Reply-To` for just this scenario.
 When building your email, set it with `->replyTo()` and pass the user's email address.